-Ms. Foster (Board Chair) is a growth leader, business builder, philanthropist, mother and woman of faith, whose life purpose is to “give voice to the voiceless.”
+Ms. Foster is a growth leader, business builder, philanthropist, mother and woman of faith, whose life purpose is to “give voice to the voiceless.”
 Kaye works with CEO’s, leaders and teams as partner, coach, & confidante.
 Her most recent role was Chief HR Officer for Onyx Pharmaceuticals, where in partnership with the CEO and Strategy Officer, she supported the development and execution of the company’s enterprise strategy and multi-year business plan.
 Prior roles included the Chief HR Officer for Johnson & Johnson, and HR business partner assignments at Pfizer Inc. across Japan, Asia, Africa, Middle East and Latin America.
 She has been a guest lecturer at Columbia Graduate School of Business on “The Economics of Organizational Analysis”, and a speaker at the Milken Institute Global Conference, focusing on Talent Development for the New Millennium.
 Kaye is currently a member of the Board of Trustees of Stanford Health Care, recently joined the Board of Directors of Valley Care, and was appointed to the Board of Directors of Agios Pharmaceuticals, a leader in the fields of cancer metabolism and rare genetic disorders of metabolism.
-She also serves as a trustee of the Board of Spelman College in Atlanta, and on the Board of GFC – Girls For Change – a national organization which empowers girls from low income neighborhoods to develop and lead social change initiatives in their communities.
+She recently joined the Board of Directors of Grail Inc, a biotech company whose mission is "to detect cancer early, when it can be cured."
+Her philanthropic commitments are reflected in her service as GLIDE's Board Chair, and as a trustee of the Board of Spelman College in Atlanta.

-Michael (Secretary/Treasurer) manages the West Coast equity derivatives business for Deutsche Bank.
-Prior to that, Michael headed the West Coast equities business for Goldman Sachs.
+Michael is managing director at Wells Fargo Asset Management.
+Prior to that, he managed the West Coast equity derivatives business for Deutsche Bank.
+Michael has also headed the West Coast equities business for Goldman Sachs.
 Michael earned an MBA from the University of Chicago and a BS in Management from the Massachusetts Institute of Technology.

 Richard Blum founded equity investment management firm Blum Capital in 1975 and is the Chairman and President.
 Active in numerous non-profit organizations, Blum is the Founder and Chairman of the American Himalayan Foundation and is honorary consul to Mongolia and Nepal.
 On April 25, 2009 Blum was honored with the Berkeley Medal by UC Berkeley Chancellor Robert Birgenau in front of His Holiness the 14th Dalai Lama.
 Blum received both a BS in business administration and MBA from University of California at Berkeley’s Haas School of Business.